bloudermilk/untitled/README.md

 # Untitled

 Untitled is a general-purpose static site generator.
-It allows you to use your favorite Ruby templating languages (via Tilt) and asset transpilers (via Sprockets) to create rich web applications with ease.
+It allows you to use your favorite Ruby templating languages (eg. HAML) and asset transpilers (eg. SASS) to create rich web applications with ease.

 ## Installation